Women in the Electrical Trade Talk Shop

 4. WOMEN IN THE ELECTRICAL TRADE CAN HAVE A LONG-TERM CAREER

 Why aren’t there more women in the electrical trade?
 For Olson, it comes down to visibility.
 How can young women see a future career for themselves if they don’t see any female electricians?
-Do they know career options for female electricians?
+Do they know it’s an option for them?

 “People might think they know what electricians do, but they might not know there are ways to move up in the field without years of physical labor,” said Olson.
 “There are opportunities to work in an office as a project manager or even own your own business someday.”

-Schirm also emphasized that there is more to the industry than physical work in the field.
-She oversees a workforce of 500 people and has not done any electrical work in the field.
+Schirm is an example of how there is more to the electrical industry than physical work in the field.
+She oversees a workforce of 850 people and has not done any electrical work in the field.
 Management, operations and roles providing expertise in the field are just as valuable, and when you have a desire to work hard and learn about the industry, there is an opportunity for you to have a long career.

 5. WORKING IN THE ELECTRICAL TRADE IS REWARDING